GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 If any, add acknowledgements to express gratitude to those contributed, supported or guided.
 -->
 Special thanks to **Jack Culbert**, the original creator of this repository, for laying the foundation of this project.
-Deep appreciation to **Po-Chun Chang**, who, through iterative improvements, expanded the utility and structure of the repository, making it more robust and publishable.
+Deep appreciation to **Po-Chun Chang**, who, through iterative improvements, expanded the utility and structure ofthe repository, making it more robust and publishable.
 Gratitude is also extended to the **[4chan API team](https://github.com/4chan)** for providing the foundational resources that enable this tool's functionality.

 Thank you very much to the team behind the [4chan API](https://github.com/4chan/4chan-API)!